mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 This was a welcomed **recovery** day.

+I did have a moment in the evening where I found myself really missing my dad.
+I don't know if that was a product of not having a training day or if this is just part of the grieving process.

 <!---->
 ## TUESDAY OCT 20
 Sleep **3** | Fatigue **3** | Stress **3** | Soreness **4**